15 Best Toppings for Veggie BurgersWritten by Ali Donahue

 1. Grilled tomatoes

 Yes, lettuce and tomato are the classic veggie burger toppings of yore, but it’s 2021.
 Time for an upgrade!
 The simple act of grilling your sliced tomatoes will bring your cookout to the next level, we promise.

 How to grill tomatoes without oil:

 Slice tomatoes and toss in veggie broth or balsamic vinegar and your favorite no-salt seasonings.

 Grill dry!
 You can toss them in the marinade after grilling.
 Seriously, try it!

-A great way to “gourmet up" any plant-based sandwich, but we’re especially keen on adding homemade quick pickles to veggie burgers.
+A great way to “gourmet up" any plant-based sandwich, but we’re especially keen on adding homemade quick pickles to burgers.
 Crunchy, zesty, and so easy, they make a refreshing veggie burger topping.

 To quickly pickle cucumbers: